After much thought, I’ve decided to wind down the video celebration app I created, HipHip.app.

 Fun Project, Lots of Learning

 While HipHip delivered hundreds of great videos for people in its roughly two years on the market, it struggled to be anything more than a hobby/lifestyle project.
-It began under the unique circumstances of lockdown, and a desire to use my tech skills to help people who couldn’t attend live events (e.g., graduations, wedding celebrations, birthdays) a way to share testimonials and best wishes.
+It began under the unique circumstances of lockdown, helping people celebrate.
 That purpose was well served!

 I want to turn my energies to other projects, and free up time and budget for other things.
-The market for video celebration tools is pretty crowded (e.g., Vidday, Tribute and many more.)
-COVID lockdown is over, and a lot of people want a respite from recording and Zoom-like interactions.
+COVID lockdown is over, and a lot of people want a respite from recording and Zoom-like interactions, including me.

-It was a terrific, educational project, keeping me busy, learning, and productive.
+It was a terrific, educational project.
+It kept me busy, learning, and productive.
 HipHip delivered hundreds of celebration videos for people around the world.

 I’ve learned a ton about programmatic video creation, technology stacks like Next.js, Azure and React, and likely will apply these learnings to new projects, or perhaps share them with others via e-learning courses.